jacygao/jacygao.github.io/content/post/event-sourcing.md

 >"Instead of storing just the current state of the data in a domain, use an append-only store to record the full series of actions taken on that data."

-Two key words here are "state" and "events".
-One for my early confusions about Event Sourcing was because I was overly focusing on "events" but overlooked "state".
-In fact, Event Sourcing, at its core, is about storing and representing "state as events".
+Two key words here are "state" and "event".
+Although Event Sourcing has the word "event" in its name, at its core, Event Sourcing is a pattern to represent state.

+Event Sourcing provides another way to store application and data state in contrast to CRUD.
+A sequence of events is the form of its state just like a data record in CRUD.

-# State as Event vs State from Event
+# State as Event vs Event from State

-Typically, state is maintained in a datatbase.
-Event logs are sometimes emitted when we update the state but the source of truth is the state in the database.
-Event Sourcing, on the other hand, promotes the event log to be the source of truth.
-The storage used to keep event logs is often called Event Store.
+Typically, in a CRUD based data storage, state is maintained as individual records in tables.
+In some systems, event logs are emitted to a logging system by the application when we update the state, but the source of truth is the state in the database.

+In an Event Sourcing based data storage, event logs are promoted to be the source of truth.
+The storage used to keep these event logs is often called Event Store.
 All updates are only appended as new events, and no longer as state changes.

-The double-entry accounting ledger is the primary example of Event Sourcing.
-Consider the following record of the balance of a bank account:
+Consider the following example of a double-entry accounting ledger.
+In a CRUD based data storage, a single record holds the current state of an account:
 ```
 Account   BSB      Balance   Date
 4928341   565789   $5280     01-09-2021
 ```
-On every transaction, the account balance needs to be updated.
-An event log of that transaction is usually stored in a different database table or a separate storage.
+On every transaction, the account balance is updated.
+In order to keep a full history of transactions, an event log is created and usually stored in a different database table or a separate storage.

-With Event Sourcing, data is stored as a sequence of events, as per example below:
+In an Event Store, transactions are appended as a sequence of events, as per example below:
 ```
-Account   BSB      Type     Amount    Description   Date
+Account   BSB      Event    Amount    Description   Date
 4928341   565789   Credit   $5500     Salary        01-09-2021
 4928341   565789   Debit    $100      Resturant     01-09-2021
 4928341   565789   Debit    $20       Uber          01-09-2021
 4928341   565789   Debit    $100      Shopping      01-09-2021
 ```
-Now the event logs are essentially the state of the bank account.
-By playing all the events in memory, we can get the exactly same current state of the account.
+The event logs are essentially the state of the bank account.
+By playing all the events in memory, we can get the same current state of the account.

-Event Sourcing can be described as "State as Event".
-It should be differentiated from "State from Events".
+In this sense, Event Sourcing can be described as "State as Event".
+It should be differentiated from "Event from State".
 The distinction is important.
-“State from Events” consumes events from an existing event stream or event bus, regardless of how it was produced, and projects state from it.
-This approach is often associated with an Event Driven Architecture and Domain Driven Design.
+“Event from State” produces an event upon change of a data state.
+One or many consumers may consume that event, regardless of how it was produced.
+This approach is commonly implemented in an Event Driven Architecture.

+# Event Driven vs Event Sourcing

+An Event Driven Architecture can be used for any kind of software system which is based on components communicating mainly or exclusively through events.
+For example, the creation of a user triggers the creation of a shopping cart.
+In a domain driven and service oritented architecture world, user and payment may belong to 2 seperate domains.
+In order to allow user to communicate with payment that a new user has been created, an event is produced to an Event stream.
+Payment as a consumer subscribes to that event and triggers an action of creating a shopping cart for that user whenever such event is received.

+Event sourcing is a more domain specific pattern.
+It does not care about any other domain nor event stream.
+It's sole purpose is to store its domain state as a sequence of events.
+A well-known example is transactional database systems, which store any state changes in a transaction log.
+Here, the term "event" refers more to "state change", not only to "communicating".

+So any system which uses "event sourcing" as its core mechanics can be seen as also as an even-driven system, but the opposite is not true in general.

 # Domain Events vs Event Sourcing Events